-When the hour arrives for this service, the minister shall begin by saying: "Let us worship God."
+When the hour arrives for this service, the minister shall begin by saying "Let us worship God"

 "The Lord is my light and my salvation of whom shall I fear.
-The Lord is the strength of my life, of whom shall I be afraid."
-(Psalms 27:1)
+The Lord is the strength of my life, of whom shall I be afraid" (Psalms 27:1)

-Hymn or Song

-Sermon or Address
+Invocation Hymn or Song Sermon or Address Mortgage-Burning Company

-Mortgage-Burning Company

-After the sermon, the minister shall bring the mortgage documents in a fireproof receptacle and lay on the altar.
-The Trustee and Deacons shall have matches ready to strike and ignite papers when so ordered by the minister.
+After the sermon, the minister shall bring the mortgage documents in a fireproof receptacle and lay on the altar The Trustee and Deacons shall have matches ready to strike and ignite papers when so ordered by the minister

-The minister shall lead the congregation to stand and sing a song of praise.
-After this, the minister shall say: "Praise ye the Lord, praise God in His sanctuary: Praise Him in the firmament of His power."
+The minister shall lead the congregation in an act of praise by directing the congregation to stand and sing a song of praise.
+After this, the minister shall say

+"Praise ye the Lord praise God in His sanctuary Praise Him in the firmament of His power"

-THE PEOPLE SHALL SAY: "Bless His Holy Name."
+THE PEOPLE SHALL SAY: Bless His Holy Name"

-THE MINISTER: "Praise Him for His mighty acts: Praise Him according to His excellent greatness."
+THE MINISTER: Praise Him for His mighty acts: Praise Him according to His excellent greatness

-THE PEOPLE: "Bless His Holy Name."
+THE PEOPLE: Bless His Holy Name